jpallares/minimal-mistakes/_posts/2020-12-28-atomic-habits-james-clear.md

 ## Powerful concepts

 Now I'm gonna go over some quotes that I liked specially from the book.
+[Find all the quotes here](https://juan.pallares.me/books/atomic-habits-tiny-changes-remarkable-results/).

 ### No freedom?
 Will I become a robot?